pheer/kinetica-airflow-lab/README.md

 Take a look at the configuration for the job at `spark/app/conf.py`.
 Notice the section `kineticaIngest`,  here is where Kinetica connection information is configured.

-If an Airflow job fails - click the read failed job circle in UI and clear task to retry job.
+If an Airflow job fails - click the red failed job circle in Airflow UI and clear task to retry/rerun job.

+---